Catatonia Treatment in Brookline, MA

 How is catatonia treated?

 First-line treatment typically involves benzodiazepines, which Dr. Kuhn manages with careful monitoring.
-For cases that do not respond adequately to medication, electroconvulsive therapy (ECT) may be indicated.
+For cases that do not respond adequately to medication, electroconvulsive therapy may be indicated.
 Dr. Kuhn coordinates with ECT teams when referral is appropriate.

 Does Dr. Kuhn provide ECT?